-H-GAC offers the Texas Stream Team Core Water Quality Citizen Scientist Training at different locations across the region each year in cooperation with local partners.
-Core trainings are typically limited in size, and combine Phase I and II into a one-day training followed by an individually scheduled Phase III.
+H-GAC and local partners offer the Texas Stream Team Standard Core Water Quality Citizen Scientist Training at different locations across the region each year in cooperation with local partners.
+Core trainings are typically limited in size and combine Phase I and II into a one-day training followed by an individually scheduled Phase III.